System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Conclusion

 \section{Conclusion}

-This paper investigates system identification for networked linear dynamical systems from a single trajectory of length $T$ under persistent noise and node-wise probabilistic adversarial attacks.
-We first prove that any convex one-stage estimator fails to achieve an estimation error that converges to zero as $T \to \infty$; this fundamental limitation necessitates a two-stage estimation approach.
-Our proposed method leverages row-wise $\ell_1$-norm estimators in the first stage to achieve a small, constant estimation error.
-This initial estimate serves to filter out time instances dominated by large attacks while retaining those with manageable noise levels.
-Using this filtered data, the least-squares method yields an estimation error comprising a term that diminishes with $T$ and a constant term proportional to the product of the noise level and the number of misclassifications.
-This work provides the first theoretical guarantees demonstrating that a two-stage estimation method is essential for modern real-world systems simultaneously affected by both stochastic noise and adversarial attacks.
+In this paper, we introduce a robust system identification framework for a single trajectory of length $T$, based on two different robustness notions: agnostic and composite robustness.
+The former identifies a system without knowing whether a pure noise or pure attack regime is active; the latter recovers a system subject to concurrent noise and attacks.
+For agnostic robustness, we prove that the Huber estimator achieves the optimal $\mathcal{O}(1/\sqrt{T})$ error rate under persistent zero-mean noise when the noise is symmetric or the basis functions are linear, while ensuring a bounded constant estimation error against sparse adversarial attacks.
+Then, under the composite regime, we show that any convex one-stage estimator fails to achieve an estimation error that converges to zero as $T \to \infty$.
+To overcome this fundamental limitation and achieve composite robustness, we propose a two-stage estimation method that leverages row-wise $\ell_1$-norm estimators in the first stage to filter out time instances dominated by large attacks, followed by the least-squares method on the retained data with manageable noise levels.
+The resulting estimation error bound is the sum of $\mathcal{O}(1/\sqrt{T})$ rate and a constant term proportional to the product of the noise level and the number of false detections.
+This work provides the first unified theoretical guarantees for modern real-world systems subject to diverse disturbance scenarios, revealing a fundamental duality: \textit{separate} occurrences of noise or attacks can be overcome by \textit{aggregating} median- and mean-based estimators into a single objective, whereas \textit{aggregated} noise and attacks must be overcome through the \textit{separate}, sequential application of these methods.

-\acks{This work was supported by the U. S. Army Research Laboratory and the U. S. Army Research Office under Grant W911NF2010219, Office of Naval Research under Grant N000142412673, and NSF.}